sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 * **xil** (Xilinx specific modules)
   * **mig** (Pre-configured Memory Interface Generator solutions)

-A set of common, syntheziable VHDL packages provides new types, utility functions, string operations or 2-D vector handling.
+In addition to these IP cores, a set of common, syntheziable VHDL packages provide new types, utility functions, string operations or 2-D vector handling.
 Another set of simulation only packages (in VHDL-93 and VHDL-2008) was created to ease simulations and the creation of automated testbenches.
 For example a testbench tracks how many asserts were called and failed, or if all processes (stimuli and checker) have been deactivated when the testbench ends.
-The results are gathered in a testbench report, which is parsed and evaluated by the Python infrastructure.
+The results are gathered in a testbench report, which is parsed and evaluated by the Python-based infrastructure.

 ### The Python-based Infrastructure
-PoC has a huge set of testbenches for mostly all IP cores, which are published for local evaluations.
-The users can also get an impression on the IP core's behavior by viewing the generated waveforms in a simulator.
-Supplying testbenches for different
+PoC has a huge set of testbenches for mostly all IP cores, which are published for local evaluations on the user's workstation.
+The users can also investigate our IP core's behavior by viewing the generated waveforms in a simulator of his choice.
+For this use case, PoC contains pre-configured waveform configuration files.
-FPGA manufacturer and a various simulation vendors is a time intensive task, especially when different operating system platforms should be supported.
-To provide and automate all this, we provide a Python-based infrastructure, with a unified command line interface.
-This infrastructure supports platform independent testbench and synthesis checking for all tools, platforms and targets.

-An additional feature of this infrastructure is to check new vendor tool releases, if PoC's IP cores and testbenches still provide the comparable results.
-Especially when vendors change their algorithms or even tool chains for new device families.
+Supplying testbenches for different FPGA manufacturer and various simulator vendors is a time intensive task, especially when different operating system platforms should be supported.
+To provide and automate all this, we provide a Python-based infrastructure, with an unified command line interface.
+This infrastructure supports platform independent testbench and synthesis checks for all tools, platforms and targets.
+An additional feature of this infrastructure is to check new vendor tool releases, if PoC's IP cores and testbenches still provide the comparable results, especially when vendors change their algorithms or even tool chains for new device families.

 The current version of PoC's infrastructure (v1.0) can handle four synthesis tool chains:
 * Altera Quartus